HillaryKoros/data_extraction/README.md

 # Spatial Data Extraction Projects

+🍃 Hello!
+Welcome to this data extraction repository, where we leverage programming and automation tools 🛠️🤖.
+This project focuses on using (geo)python libraries 🌎🗺️ to extract and visualize spatial data 🛰️📊📈.
+Our goal is to support decision-makers, humanitarian organizations, and emergency response efforts 💻🌟, among other global challenges.

+---

+### Projects
-- ## Extracting Data from the Master Health Facility Registry (KMHFR)

-In this exercise, we will use the following Python libraries:
+- **Extracting Data from the Master Health Facility Registry (KMHFR)** In this exercise, we will use the following Python libraries:

 - **Beautiful Soup**: For parsing HTML and XML documents.
 - **Requests**: For making HTTP requests to retrieve data from the web.